Indoor Air Quality Information and Assistance

 Relative Humidity: Relative humidity levels can affect the release rate of many indoor contaminants, their concentrations in the air, and the potential growth of microbial organisms.
 Humidity can also have a direct effect on worker comfort.
 In ASHRAE 55-1981, a “comfort chart” shows an acceptable range of humidity to be from 20 to 60%.
 The recommend humidity levels will vary depending on the temperature in the environment.

-Temperature: Temperature ranges of 73 degrees F to 79 degrees F during the winter months, and 69 to 75 during the summer months are recommended by ASHRAE.
-These guidelines are intended to achieve thermal conditions in a given environment that at least 80% of persons who occupy that environment will find it acceptable or “comfortable”.
+Temperature: Office temperature ranges recommended by ASHRAE 55 "Thermal Environmental Conditions for Human Occupancy" are within the range of 67 to 82 degrees F. In keeping with the ASHRAE standards, UNCG Facilities Operations Standards of Comfort Policy requires that thermostats will be set at 69-71 degrees F in the winter months and 74-78 degrees F in the summer months.
+These guidelines are intended to achieve thermal conditions in a given environment that at least 80% of persons who occupy that environment will find it acceptable or comfortable.
 Due to the variation in metabolic rates, clothing choices and personal preference, not all building occupants will feel comfortable at all times in the temperature ranges that are specified by ASHRAE.
 The goal is to make a majority or as many occupants as possible comfortable and productive in the work environment.

 When deemed necessary, the Office of Safety investigates indoor air quality complaints and coordinates corrective actions with Facilities Operations.